Sendrowski/fastDFE/docs/introduction.rst

 ============
 fastDFE is a user-friendly software package designed for estimating the distribution of fitness effects (DFE) in evolutionary biology, ecology, and conservation.
 Building upon the foundation laid by polyDFE (Tataru et al., 2017), fastDFE addresses the limitations of its predecessor by providing a faster, more flexible, and user-friendly approach to DFE inference.

-fastDFE is implemented in Python and offers compatibility with R through the reticulate package, ensuring a smooth integration with existing workflows.
+fastDFE is implemented in Python and offers some compatibility with R through the reticulate package, ensuring a smooth integration with existing workflows.
 The package is thoroughly documented and tested, ensuring its reliability and ease of use for researchers in the field.

 Motivation
 ----------